SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 The containers with the web application stand for two web servers that are load-balanced by HAProxy.

-To create the containers we use docker-compose.
-Execute this command on the main folder
+To create the containers we use `docker-compose`.
+Execute this command in the root directory:

 `$ docker-compose up --build`